IUCN-UK/iucnredlistrb/README.md

 ### FAOs

-To get a list of all FAOs
+To retrieve a list of all FAOs
 ```
 response = client.faos.list
 response